 Who’s behind all those beautiful images you pin every day?
-What’s the secret to those stunning images in your favorite magazines?
+What’s the secret to those stunning images in your favourite magazines?
 The answer: a prop stylist.
 As the market editor for Domaine, I often play that role on our exciting photoshoots.
 It’s a prop stylist’s job to select and style all of the items in a photo.
 From tableware to furniture, we make everything look its best.
 But it takes more than a well-trained eye to do that; a stylist is never without his or her arsenal of tools.
 Here is what’s often found in a stylist's set kit:

 Terrain Long Blade Shears ($58)